Weed in Muscat

 Weed Culture in Muscat: A Growing Concern and a Changing Landscape

 In addition to the legal consequences, there are health and social risks associated with marijuana use that are often overlooked.
-The impact of cannabis on mental and physical health is still a matter of debate globally, but concerns about long-term consequences are valid.
 Addiction, mental health issues such as anxiety or depression, and impaired cognitive function are risks tied to frequent cannabis use.
-Furthermore, in a country like Oman, where cannabis is illegal, the stigma surrounding its use can also isolate individuals and affect their reputation within the community.

 The Debate on Legalization